netbiolab/MycobiomeDB/MycoProfiler/README.md

 MycoProfiler runs two Kraken2 passes over one sample.
 The first classifies the reads against the *prokaryotic genome catalogue* of the body site the sample came from and sets aside everything Kraken2 leaves **unclassified**.
-The second classifies exactly those set-aside reads against the *MycobiomeDB fungal database* for the same body site.
+The second classifies exactly those set-aside reads against the *Mycobiome-HG/HO/HS/HV fungal database* for the same body site.
 Both passes run at `--confidence 0.2`.

 ```